 - The grade is inappropriate and should be changed to the grade approved by at least two-thirds majority vote of Graduate Council members present.
 All Graduate Council members present are required to vote.
 After receiving notice from the Graduate Council, the chair will request that the registrar initiate the appropriate procedure for the grade change.

-The chair of the Graduate Council is responsible for forwarding the written recommendation of the committee to the Provost, the dean of the school in which the course was located, the department chair, the faculty member, and the student.
+The chair of the Graduate Council is responsible for forwarding the written recommendation of the committee to the Vice President for Academic Affairs, the dean of the school in which the course was located, the department chair, the faculty member, and the student.

 The Graduate Council’s written recommendation must include grounds for its decision and have the approval of a majority of the members present.
 All voting members must sign the recommendation, but a minority may attach a statement of reservations or a dissenting opinion.